 Alec Brenner, Harvard University/Yale University

-Like any magnet, Earth has a north and south magnetic pole, aligning roughly with the globe’s geographic poles.
-These poles flip at irregular intervals; the last such reversal was about 780,000 years ago.
+Like any magnet, Earth has north and south magnetic poles, aligning roughly with the globe’s geographic poles.
+These poles flip at irregular intervals; the last such reversal happened about 780,000 years ago.
 (Right now Earth’s magnetic north is technically in the Southern Hemisphere.)
-The direction and angle of lines of force curving between the poles become imprinted in molten rock as it solidifies at the planet’s surface, providing clues to where ancient rocks have been.
+The direction and angle of lines of force curving between the poles become imprinted in molten rock as it solidifies near the planet’s surface, providing clues to where ancient rocks have been.

-Multiple researchers agreed that this study is about the earliest we will be able to see such results, as so few rocks remain intact from Earth’s first billion years.
-“It’s like having a thousand-piece jigsaw, but you only have 35 pieces,” Brown says.
-The relative motion doesn’t tell us exactly what was going on in this period, Brown adds, but it can put new limits on the mathematical models that researchers use to recreate ancient Earth.
+Multiple researchers agreed that this study’s findings likely represent the earliest we will be able to see such results, as so few rocks remain intact from Earth’s first billion years.
+“It’s like having a 1,000-piece jigsaw, but you have only 35 pieces,” Brown says.
+The relative motion doesn’t tell us exactly what was going on in this period, he adds, but it can put new limits on the mathematical models that researchers use to re-create ancient Earth.

-The Pilbara Craton, Western Australia, holds 3.5-billion-year-old rocks.
+The Pilbara Craton in Western Australia holds 3.5-billion-year-old rocks.

 Alec Brenner, Harvard University/Yale University